AndreiD/bitcoin_hd_wallet/README.md

 # Bitcoin / Ethereum HD Wallet Generator

-### What Is an HD Wallet?
+### :fire: What Is an HD Wallet? :fire:

-An HD Wallet, or Hierarchical Deterministic wallet, is a new-age digital wallet that automatically generates a hierarchical tree-like structure of private/public addresses (or keys), thereby addressing the problem of the user having to generate them on their own.
+An HD Wallet (Hierarchical Deterministic wallet), is a new-age digital wallet that automatically generates a hierarchical tree-like structure of private/public addresses (or keys), thereby addressing the problem of the user having to generate them on their own.

 ### HD Wallet Explained